Resin flooring in warehouses

 The 5S System has five categories in which resin demarcation and line marking can be applied.
 These are sort, set in order, shine, standardise and sustain/self-discipline.

 The organisation of a warehouse is a key factor in production.
 Having high levels of organisation can make a huge difference in the way a warehouse operates.
 Efficiency can be improved by adding demarcation and resin lines to outline the different areas of a warehouse.
-Having an organised system for storing goods means that workers will be able to find their products quickly and efficiently.
-For example, bay lines and racking locations can be applied to the floor using resin.
+Having an organised system for storing goods means that workers will be able to find the products they need more efficiently.
+For example bay lines and racnking locations can be applied to the floor using resin paint.

 Set in order